John Thain: Merrill Lynch

 Before he accepted the CEO position at Merrill Lynch, Thain reportedly was one of the runners-up to head Citigroup.
 Merrill Lynch and Citigroup sought new leaders following the sudden departure of their former CEOs after the disappointing performance in the third quarter of 2007 due to the subprime mortgage crisis.
 Nelson Chai, the CFO of the New York Stock Exchange under Thain, followed his mentor to Merrill Lynch and assumed the same role as CFO.

 Thain arranged the sale of Merrill to Bank of America at $29 per share, a 70 percent premium over the market price.
 The deal valued the brokerage at $50 billion.
 Thain was expected to be president of global banking, securities and wealth management, a new division at Bank of America, to oversee its corporate and investment bank and most of wealth management business.

 Upon joining Merrill Lynch, Thain received a $15 million signing bonus.
 The firm announced that Thain would receive at least $50 million a year and could be paid as much as $120 million a year, based on the company's stock price.
 The Associated Press identified Thain, who received $83.1 million, as one of the best paid executives of S&P 500 companies in 2007.
 In that year, Thain earned a total compensation of $83,785,021, which included a base salary of $750,000, a cash bonus of $15 million, stock grant of $33,013,151, and options grant of $35,017,421.

 Thain suggested to the directors that he receive a bonus in 2008 of as much as $10 million, because he "saved Merrill" by selling it off to Bank of America.
 After the compensation committee at Merrill refused the request, Thain reportedly dropped it on December 8, 2008.

-It was revealed on January 22, 2009 that Thain spent $1.22 million of corporate funds in early 2008 to renovate two conference rooms, a reception area, and his office, spending $131,000 for area rugs, $68,000 for an antique credenza, $87,000 for guest chairs, $35,115 for a gold-plated commode on legs, and $1,100 for a wastebasket.
+It was revealed on January 22, 2009, that Thain spent $1.22 million of corporate funds in early 2008 to renovate two conference rooms, a reception area, and his office, spending $131,000 for area rugs, $68,000 for an antique credenza, $87,000 for guest chairs, $35,115 for a gold-plated commode on legs, and $1,100 for a wastebasket.
 Thain subsequently apologized for his lapse in judgment, and reimbursed the company in full for the costs.

 Thain accelerated approximately $4 billion in bonus payments to employees at Merrill just prior to the close of the deal with Bank of America.
 Bank of America was aware of the payment, as allowing the payment to go through was reportedly one of the conditions under the merger agreement.
-Speculation mounted that some of TARP fund was used for the bonus payment, but TARP recipients were not required to disclose how the funds were segregated, or what they were used for.
+Speculation mounted that some of TARP fund was used for the bonus payment, but TARP recipients were not required to disclose how the funds were to be segregated or for how they were to be used.

 Sheila Bair, chair of the FDIC reported that during a meeting with the Treasury secretary at the depth of the financial panic, Thain asked the secretary if the TARP program would impact his compensation.